 WordPress is getting humungous popularity day by day.
 In the meantime, this admiration is influencing countless great developers to build plugins for WordPress that truly help people.
 That’s where a WordPress plugin repository can help.
 By using it, developers can easily reach millions of people, if the plugin is really useful to the users.

 If you are seeking a WordPress repository that will let you offer open-source or premium plugins, there are both kinds of them in WordPress.
-Premium WordPress repositories will assist the developers to earn money from their plugins.
+Premium WordPress repositories will assist the developers in earning money from their plugins.
 On the other hand, popular free repositories like WordPress.org and WP Hive let users experience the plugins for free.

-Plugin developers can have both free and premium versions of the plugin, so users can opt for buying the premium version if they need advanced features.
+Plugin developers can have both free and premium versions of the plugin, so users can opt to buy the premium version if they need advanced features.